-Query Search Parameters Applied to Description composition bundle.composition This parameter, of type reference, specifies the first resource in the bundle, if the bundle type is "document" - this is a composition, and this parameter provides access to search its contents using chaining.
-See FHIR Chaining Parameters search methodology. timestamp bundle.timestamp This parameter, of type date, specifies the timestamp when the FHIR bundle was created.
-See FHIR http://hl7.org/fhir/R4/search.html#date for use of the date search type. patient.identifier bundle.composition.patie nt.identifier documentReference.patie nt.identifier This parameter, of type token, specifies an identifier associated with the patient to which the document is assigned.
-This use of patient identifier follows the FHIR Chaining Parameters search methodology. type bundle.composition.type documentReference.type This parameter, of type token, specifies the kind of document (LOINC if possible).
-The use of bundle.composition.type follows the FHIR Chaining Parameters search methodology, whereas type can be applied directly in documentReference searches. author bundle.composition.auth or documentReference.auth or This parameter, of type reference, specifies who and/or what authored the document.
-The use of bundle.composition.author follows the FHIR Chaining Parameters search methodology, whereas author can be applied directly in documentReference searches. date bundle.composition.date documentReference.date This parameter, of type date, specifies when this document reference was created.
-The use of bundle.composition.date follows the FHIR Chaining Parameters search methodology, whereas date can be applied directly in documentReference searches.
+Query Search Parameters Applied to Description timestamp bundle.timestamp This parameter, of type date, specifies the timestamp when the FHIR bundle was created.
+See FHIR http://hl7.org/fhir/R4/search.html#date for use of the date search type. patient.identifier bundle.composition.patie nt.identifier This parameter, of type token, specifies an identifier associated with the patient to which the document is assigned.
+This use of patient identifier follows the FHIR Chaining Parameters search methodology. type bundle.composition.type This parameter, of type token, specifies the kind of document (LOINC if possible).
+The use of bundle.composition.type follows the FHIR Chaining Parameters search methodology. status bundle.composition.statu s This parameter, of type token, specifies the status of the composition.
+The use of bundle.composition.status follows the FHIR Chaining Parameters search methodology. author bundle.composition.auth or This parameter, of type reference, specifies who and/or what authored the document.
+The use of bundle.composition.author follows the FHIR Chaining Parameters search methodology. date bundle.composition.date This parameter, of type date, specifies when this document reference was created.
+The use of bundle.composition.date follows the FHIR Chaining Parameters search methodology.